 The resilience project curriculum supports the pastoral and Be You program.
 It focuses on helping students develop positive mental health strategies to build resilience and happiness.
-This curriculum is taught to students during homeroom and pastoral in secondary.
+This curriculum is taught to Secondary students during homeroom and pastoral.
 This curriculum is incorporated into the College Student Planners.
 Lessons are based on:

 - Emotional literacy